Dick Gephardt: 2004 presidential campaign

 The race between Gephardt and Dean became negative, and took an ugly turn in October when a Gephardt staffer reportedly pushed a Dean staffer out of a meeting while calling him a "faggot".
 Many press at the event claimed the Dean staffer was picking a fight and that the Gephardt staffer did not make the hurtful comment.
 Dean chairman Joe Trippi (who worked for Gephardt in 1988) and Gephardt chairman Steve Murphy became involved in a war of words over the incident, as well as Murphy's allegation that the Dean campaign was bringing in out-of-state non-residents to participate in the caucus.
 In the final days of the Iowa campaign, both Dean and Gephardt faded, and they finished third and fourth, respectively.
 Gephardt ended his presidential campaign after that disappointing result.

 After he dropped out of the presidential race, Gephardt was mentioned as a possible running mate for John Kerry.
 On March 7, 2004, New Mexico Governor Bill Richardson, also seen as a strong contender for the position, endorsed Gephardt for Vice President.
-"I think he's the best candidate," Richardson said of Gephardt in an interview with the Associated Press.
-"There's a good regional balance with Kerry and Gephardt."
+Richardson said of Gephardt in an interview with the Associated Press, "I think he's the best candidate.
+There's a good regional balance with Kerry and Gephardt."
 Kerry announced on July 6, 2004, that he had chosen John Edwards as his running mate.
 On the same day, the New York Post published a headline stating that Gephardt had become Kerry's running mate.
 The headline was compared to the 1948 "Dewey defeats Truman" headline in the Chicago Tribune that incorrectly reported the presidential election results that year.
 In 2007, it was revealed in Kerry campaign adviser Bob Shrum's book No Excuses: Concessions of a Serial Campaigner that Kerry wanted to choose Gephardt but was convinced by Shrum and others to choose Edwards.